 Amrita Yoga Summer Workshops were conducted at Amrita Vidyalayam schools in India.
-Amrita Vidyalayam schools provide a value based education along with holistic living tools and techniques for the children.
-Brahmacharini Shobhana, from Mata Amritanandamayi Math and Gunavati, renunciate from Finland, conducted these programs this summer.
-The students attended the session in batches and were encouraged to experience the real joy of yoga.
+These schools provide a value based education along with tools and techniques of holistic living for the children.
+Brahmacharini Shobha, from Mata Amritanandamayi Math, and Gunavati, a renunciate from Finland, conducted these summer programs.

-Thus one can witness the whole atmosphere filled with vibrant, pure and innocent energy from the beginning of the session until the very end.
-It is one of the most healing sights to see laughing children jumping with joy and rolling on the floor.
-Even older children get playful and it’s good for them; they shouldn’t forget how to play.
-As a matter of fact, nobody should forget how to play.
-That’s why it’s so rejuvenating to be around children.
+Such is the atmosphere, filled with vibrant, pure, and innocent energy, from the beginning of the session to the end.
+It is a most healing sight to see laughing children jumping with joy and rolling on the floor.
+Even older children get playful, and it’s good for them too.
+They shouldn’t forget how to play.
+Nobody should forget how to play!

-The teens were unique with their strength and curiosity and willingness to showcase their talents and skills.
-Thus in every class we present several fun and partner asanas and a few challenging classical asanas for inspiration and entertainment.
-Children love to try them out.
+The teens demonstrated strength, curiosity and willingness to showcase their talents and skills.
+In every class we present several fun and partner asanas, and a few challenging classical asanas for inspiration and entertainment.

-Each session would start with an introductory talk depending on the children’s age, to facilitate interaction amongst the children.
+Each session would start with an introductory talk depending on the children’s age, to facilitate interaction amongst them.
 We strive to make it interesting and also offer them something to think about.
-Sometimes westerners travelling along talk about their countries and how and why they came to India and Amma.
-At the same time this is to remind the children about the greatness of Indian culture, the importance of nurturing the tradition and the unique opportunity they have in studying at Amrita Vidyalayam.
+Sometimes westerners accompany us to talk about their countries and how and why they came to India and Amma.
+This reminds the children of the greatness of Indian culture and the unique opportunity they have in studying at Amrita Vidyalayam.

-We were surprised about the receptivity of Mumbai 12th grade students.
-The talk was about managing emotions and after that there was some yogasana.
+We were surprised by the receptivity of Mumbai 12th grade students.
+The talk was about managing emotions, and after that there was some yogasana.
 They listened very attentively and even asked for another session!
-It was surprising to see almost grown up, big city children show so much interest and sincerity.
-It was very touching.
+It was surprising and very touching to see big city children, almost grown up, show so much interest and sincerity.

-Throughout each of the workshops at each school, the students were motivated to think beyond the basic purpose of their life and focus on achieving the higher goal, like the importance of being unique, to find the path that would bring inner joy to them and to strive for betterment of the society around them.
-The students were encouraged to respect and acknowledge their feelings and to stay inspired by continuously focusing on their strengths and manage their emotions.
-They were asked to not be disheartened by small hurdles that would come their way while achieving their goals.
-A contemplative, reflective and mature life will empower them with the wisdom to tackle the challenges of the future.
+Throughout the workshops, the students were prompted to think of the higher purpose of life, and to focus on achieving a goal – like the importance of being unique; finding the path of inner joy; and striving for the betterment of society.
+The students were encouraged to respect and acknowledge their feelings, and to stay inspired by focusing on their strengths and managing their emotions.
+They were warned not to be disheartened by the small or even large hurdles that would inevitably come their way.
+Their reflective minds and pure hearts will take them to their highest goal.